 The surgery may be done through several small incisions in the abdomen.
 This is called laparoscopy.
-In many cases, a technique called robotic-assisted laparoscopy is used.
+In many cases, a method called robotic-assisted laparoscopy is used.
 The robotic system helps during the surgery.
 It gives a 3D view of inside the body.
 It also assists the surgeon’s hand movements.

 The surgeon may remove and check the lymph nodes near the prostate.
 This is to see if cancer has spread.
-(If the cancer has spread, the surgeon may decide not to remove the prostate.)
+If the cancer has spread, the surgeon may decide not to remove the prostate.

 The prostate, the seminal vesicles, and a portion of urethra will then be removed.

+You’ll be given medicines to control pain.
 The catheter will be left in place when you go home.
 You’ll be given instructions on how to manage it.

+The catheter and stitches will be removed at a follow-up visit.
+This is often 1 to 2 weeks after surgery.
 Bladder control often takes a few weeks to several months to return.
 Improvement can continue for up to a year.

-Urine isn’t draining from the catheter.
+Urine not draining from the catheter

-Copyright © 2015 Baylor Health Care System All Rights Reserved. |
+Copyright © 2015 Baylor Scott & White Health.
+All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR